OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 As a safe default, on fresh installations of Windows Server, WiFi connectivity is inaccessible because Airplane mode is enabled.

+### Disabling Radio Management Service

-Airplane mode is also unconfigurable (the default preference of "enabled" cannot be changed).
+Airplane mode is also grayed-out/unconfigurable (the default preference of "enabled" cannot be changed).
 The following command must be run in an elevated Command Line Shell prompt to modify this preference.